TanvirAlamSyed1/DissertationWork2025/README.md

 # 🖍️ Image Annotation Tool

-A cross-platform desktop application for annotating images with bounding boxes, ellipses, polygons, freehand lines, and keypoints — built with **Python + Tkinter**.
+A cross-platform desktop application for annotating images with bounding boxes, ellipses, circles, freehand lines, polygons, semantic segmentation masks, and keypoints — built with **Python + Tkinter**.

+> Developed for the 6G6Z0019 Synoptic Project at **Manchester Metropolitan University (2024–2025)**.

 ---